-- A. When assessing a potential threat or concerning behavior, the threat assessment team must determine not only whether a threat has been made or communicated, but also if a person poses a danger to self or others or if they are potentially on a pathway to violence. an administrator and at least one other school-based BTA team member must evaluate the threat by obtaining a detailed account of the threat, usually by interviewing the person who made the threat, the intended victim, and other witnesses.
+- A. When assessing a potential threat or concerning behavior, an administrator and at least one other school-based BTA team member must evaluate the threat by obtaining a detailed account of the threat, usually by interviewing the person who made the threat, the intended victim, and other witnesses.
 The initial key question is whether there is a communication or behavior that suggests an intent to harm someone. - a.
 If the answer is no, the administrator and the previously selected BTA team member(s) will proceed to complete the required portions of the BTA process.
-However, even if there is no intent to harm, statements or behaviors may still merit attention, intervention, or services, which can be determined by the BTA Team or the appropriate school-based team (e.g., Collaborative Problem-Solving (CPS) Team, Individualized Education Plan (IEP) team, etc.) - b.
-For students deemed a threat to self, the threat assessment BTA team members must ensure the student's immediate safety, then refer the student to the school-based suicide prevention designee.
+However, even if there is no intent to harm, statements or behaviors may still merit attention, intervention, or services, which can be determined by the BTA Team or the appropriate school-based team (e.g., Collaborative Problem-Solving (CPS) Team, Individualized Education Plan (IEP) team, etc.)

+- b.
+For students deemed a threat to self, the BTA team members must ensure the student's immediate safety, then refer the student to the school-based suicide prevention designee.
 The suicide prevention designee will meet with the student and assess the severity of the risk following the Suicide Prevention Handbook guidelines. - c.
-If the answer is yes, and the preliminary determination by the threat assessment BTA team members determines that a student poses a threat to others, the entire BTA team is responsible for assessing the level of threat by conducting student/parent interviews, reviewing all pertinent records, and following the district's threat assessment procedures. - B. Upon a determination by the BTA team members that a student poses a threat, all threat assessment BTA outcomes and recommendations threat determinations must be reported to the school principal or his/her administrative designee.
+If the answer is yes, and the preliminary determination by the BTA team members determines that a student poses a threat to others, the entire BTA team is responsible for assessing the level of threat by conducting student/parent interviews, reviewing all pertinent records, and following the district's threat assessment procedures. - B. Upon a determination by the BTA team members that a student poses a threat, all BTA threat determinations must be reported to the school principal or his/her administrative designee.
 The principal or his/her administrative designee will serve as the Superintendent's designee. - C. Upon a determination by the BTA team members that a student poses a threat, the principal or his/her administrative designee, who is participating in the BTA, shall immediately attempt to notify the student's parent or legal guardian.
-The principal or his/her administrative designee will serve as the Superintendent's designee. - D. Upon a preliminary determination by the threat assessment BTA team members that an individual poses a threat, authorized members of the threat assessment

-BTA team may request and obtain criminal history record information, pursuant to s.985.04(1).

-- a.
-No member of a threat assessment BTA team shall re-disclose any criminal history record information or health information obtained or use any record of an individual beyond the purpose for which such disclosure was made to the threat assessment team. - b.
-The threat assessment BTA team may not maintain the criminal history record or place it in the student's educational file. - c.
-The threat assessment BTA team must consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts, or the severity of an act, that would pose a threat to school safety. - E. The threat assessment BTA team must coordinate resources to provide intervention to individuals whose behavior may pose a threat to the safety of school staff or students consistent with the model policies developed by the Office of Safe Schools. - a.
-The threat assessment BTA team must plan for the implementation and monitoring of appropriate interventions in order to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - b.
+The principal or his/her administrative designee will serve as the Superintendent's designee. - D. Upon a determination by the BTA team members that an individual poses a threat, authorized members of the BTA team may request and obtain criminal history record information, pursuant to s.985.04(1). - a.
+No member of a BTA team shall re-disclose any criminal history record information or health information obtained or use any record of an individual beyond the purpose for which such disclosure was made to the threat assessment team. - b.
+The BTA team may not maintain the criminal history record or place it in the student's educational file. - c.
+The BTA team must consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts, or the severity of an act, that would pose a threat to school safety. - E. The BTA team must coordinate resources to provide intervention to individuals whose behavior may pose a threat to the safety of school staff or students consistent with the model policies developed by the Office of Safe Schools. - a.
+The BTA team must plan for the implementation and monitoring of appropriate interventions in order to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - b.
 Interventions should remain in place until the BTA team assesses that the student is no longer in need of supports and does not pose a threat to self or others.